+1 (252) 631 8899 +91 98212 12676

 If you have a coding background, you can develop custom apps to solve specific merchant pain points.
 Shopify’s API and developer tools make it easy to integrate new features into the platform.

-Alternatively, if you're a designer, you can create and sell custom Shopify themes.
+Alternatively, if you're a designer, you can create and sell custom Shopify Themes.
 A well-designed theme can significantly impact a store’s success by improving its aesthetics and user experience.
 Shopify’s Liquid templating language and theme development tools allow designers to create responsive, attractive, and functional storefronts that appeal to different business niches.

 Recent updates in Shopify’s Online Store 2.0 provide developers with more control over theme customization and flexibility in creating dynamic storefronts, making it easier to build and sell specialized themes or apps.